Time After Time (Cyndi Lauper song)

-"Time After Time" is a 1983 song by American singer-songwriter Cyndi Lauper, co-written with Rob Hyman, who also provided backing vocals.
-It was the second single released from her debut studio album, She's So Unusual (1983).
-The track was produced by Rick Chertoff and released as a single on January 27, 1984.
-The song became Lauper's first number 1 hit in the U.S. The song was written in the album's final stages, after "Girls Just Wanna Have Fun", "She Bop" and "All Through the Night" had been written.
-The writing began with the title, which Lauper had seen in TV Guide magazine, referring to the science fiction film Time After Time (1979).
+"Time After Time" is a song by American pop singer Cyndi Lauper from her debut studio album, She's So Unusual (1983).
+It was released as the album's second single in March 1984, by Epic and Portrait Records.
+Written by Lauper and Rob Hyman, who also provided backing vocals, the song was produced by Rick Chertoff.
+It was written in the album's final stages, after "Girls Just Want to Have Fun", "She Bop" and "All Through the Night" had been written or recorded.
+The writing began with the title, which Lauper had seen in TV Guide, referring to the science fiction film Time After Time (1979).

-Music critics gave the song positive reviews, with many commending the song for being a solid and memorable love song.
-The song has been selected as one of the Best Love Songs of All Time by many media outlets, including Rolling Stone, Nerve, MTV and many others.
-"Time After Time" was also nominated for a Grammy Award for Song of the Year at the 1985 edition.
-The song was a success on the charts, becoming her first number-one single on the US Billboard Hot 100 chart on June 9, 1984, and remaining there for two weeks.
-The song reached number three on the UK Singles Chart and number six on the ARIA Singles Chart.
+"Time After Time" received positive reviews from music critics, with many commending it as a solid and memorable love song.
+It has since been named as one of the greatest pop songs of all time by many media outlets, including Rolling Stone, Nerve, and MTV.
+The song was also nominated for the Grammy Award for Song of the Year at the 27th Annual Grammy Awards.
+Commercially, "Time After Time" was another success for Lauper, becoming her first No. 1 hit single in the United States, topping the Billboard Hot 100 on June 9, 1984, and remaining at the top for two weeks.
+It additionally peaked at No. 6 on the Australian Kent Music Report chart and No. 3 on the UK singles chart.